St. Louis Motorcycle Accident LawyerRequest Free Consultation

-Motorcycle accidents occur as a result of a variety of factors, most of which include inattentive drivers, failure to yield at an intersection, hazardous road conditions and manufacturer defects.
+Motorcycle accidents occur as a result of a variety of factors, most of which include:

 Inattentive driving is generally the failure to pay proper attention to the road while driving.
 Cell phones, other wireless or electronic units, and other distractions can result in serious or fatal injuries.
-Due to the difference in size between motorcycles and automobiles, motorcyclists end up on the pavement with severe injuries, while automobile drivers usually incur fewer injuries.
+Semi-truck drivers spend hours upon hours on the road and may suffer a lapse in attentiveness, causing a truck accident.
+Due to the difference in size between motorcycles and automobiles, motorcyclists end up on the pavement with severe injuries, while negligent drivers usually incur fewer injuries.

 Failure To Yield At An Intersection

 Motorcyclists know that intersections are the most dangerous part of the road for them and their safety.
 Occasionally, drivers waiting to make a left turn at a light do not see the motorcycle coming and turn, causing an accident.
 Even if a driver does see the motorcyclist, they might hit the gas and misjudge the situation, believing they have enough time to turn.
 The result can be a catastrophic or fatal injury.